emptymalei/neutrino-oscillations/content/book/collective-neutrino-oscillations/4_flavor-instabilities-and-dispersion-relation-gaps.md

 {{< figure src="../assets/dr-db.png" width="100%" title="Dispersion Relations for Two-angel Model" caption="The SS (left) and AS (right) of the dispersion relations for the two-angle model.
 The thick black curves represent $\omega(k)$ for real $k$.
 The red dashed and thin solid curves are $k_{\mathrm R}(\omega)$ and $k_{\mathrm R}(\omega) \pm k_{\mathrm I}(\omega)$ for real $\omega$ within the DR gap of $\omega$.
 Both $\omega$ and $k$ are measured in terms of the neutrino potential $\mu$." >}}

 The observation of the result of the two-angle model leads I. Izaguirre et al. to conjecture that the flavor instabilities are associated with the DR gaps.
-They also studied the dispersion relations using a continuous ELN distribution from a 1D supernova simulation\footnote{The data is from the Garching Core-Collapse Supernova Archive at \url{http://wwwmpa.mpa-garching.mpg.de/ccsnarchive/archive.html} } which are reproduced in Fig. Dispersion Relations for Garching Model.
+They also studied the dispersion relations using a continuous ELN distribution from a 1D supernova simulation [^supsim] which are reproduced in Fig. Dispersion Relations for Garching Model.